shkamir/music_web_app/README.md

 #TODO

-- login is required to download the music
-- i want the users to upload music through a form or something
+- users be able upload music through a form or something without registering
 - make this ugly pages look nice :/